 • Once you receive your Award Notification in your student email, go into your MyNTC Student Center and accept or decline your awards.

-• Complete Entrance Counseling at the Student Loans website to better understand your rights and responsibilities.
+• Complete Entrance Counseling at the Student Aid website to better understand your rights and responsibilities.

 • View the disbursement & refunds page for additional information on when you will receive your funds.

 If you received a Federal Direct Loan(s) and you graduate, drop below half-time or withdraw, you are required to complete Exit Loan Counseling.
-You may do this online at the Student Loans website.
+You may do this online at the Student Aid website.

 For complete information about the Federal Direct Loan program, including current interest rates, annual limits and aggregate limits, visit the Federal Student Aid website.